PHYSICIAN REFERRALS AND BENEFITS

 about lower cost of care as well as clinically similar

-pain relief and higher satisfaction levels.
+pain relief and greater satisfaction levels.
 (2) We love to see this referral among healthcare providers and physicians of all sorts!
 Burlington and Hamilton chiropractic patients may well benefit from such cooperation in costs savings,

 pain relief, and assurance in the care they receive.